Ash Hand

-Ashley Joseph Hand (born 24 April 1994 in Nuneaton) is a British racing driver currently competing in the British Touring Car Championship with CarStore Power Maxed Racing.
-He was the GT4 champion of the 2019 British GT Championship.
+Ashley Joseph Hand (born 24 April 1994) is a British racing driver who competed in the 2022 British Touring Car Championship with CarStore Power Maxed Racing.
+He was the GT4 champion of the 2019 British GT Championship, driving with Tom Canning.

 Career

 Karting

 Hand started karting in 2008, at the age of 13, and over a 5 year career he won various titles in the Rotax Junior and Rotax Max categories.
 He returned to karting in 2015 to compete in the Kartmasters British Grand Prix for the third time in the Rotax Max class.

 Renault UK Clio Cup

 Hand made his car racing debut in the 2013 Renault UK Clio Cup with Team Pyro.
 He came 9th in the standings in his rookie season.
 He switched to SV Racing for the 2014 season, where he improved to 8th.
 Switching back to Team Pyro for the 2015 season, Hand finished second in the standings, losing the title to Ashley Sutton due to a mechanical failure in the final round.

 He returned to the championship part-time in 2017 and 2018, with Team Pyro and Matrix Motorsport respectively.